Skip to Main Content

 Wategos Beach is accessible by car from Byron Bay town centre via Lighthouse Road, a drive of roughly five minutes that takes you past the Cape Byron Lighthouse precinct.
 The address at Marine Parade places guests within walking distance of the headland walking track, which connects Wategos to The Pass and Main Beach through a path that is one of the more used routes on the New South Wales North Coast.
 Guests who want ocean access without the crowd exposure of Main Beach find that Wategos functions as a quieter base while still being within reach of the town's broader food and bar offer on Jonson Street.

-Given the hotel's recognition and the limited scale inherent to a boutique property in this position, advance booking is the operative approach, particularly for February travel when Northern Rivers summer demand peaks.
-The property's La Liste score suggests it operates in a reservation environment consistent with recognised coastal properties elsewhere in Australia, where last-minute availability at peak periods is the exception rather than the rule.
+Given the hotel's scale and its reservation policy, advance booking is recommended, particularly for February travel when Northern Rivers summer demand peaks.
 Guests arriving from interstate will find Byron Bay accessible via Ballina Byron Gateway Airport, approximately 30 minutes south, or Gold Coast Airport, approximately 90 minutes north with road travel through the Tweed Valley.

 At a Glance